Music Therapy Equivalency Overview

-- Ability to attend brief residencies on campus, three times in first year and at least once in second year
+- Ability to attend brief residencies on campus, twice in first year and at least once in the second year

 - Completion of supportive courses at SMWC, or equivalent courses completed elsewhere (prior to or in conjunction with the MTED Program)

 - Specific technology including broadband internet connection, webcam, headset with microphone, digital recording device, current Microsoft Office Software, and Skype account